Capacities associated with scalar signed Riesz kernels, and analytic capacity: Proof of

 In Lemma \ref{permutacions}, we will show that, given three distinct points $x_1,x_2,x_3\in\Rn$, the quantity $p_i(x_1,x_2,x_3)$, $1\leq i\leq n$, is also non-negative.
 We will use this remarkable fact to study the $L^2$ boundedness of the operators associated with the scalar Riesz kernels~$x_i/|x|^2$.

 The relationship between the quantity $p_i(x_1,x_2,x_3)$, $1\leq i\leq n$, and the $L^2$~estimates of the operator with kernel~$x_i/|x|^2$ is as follows.
 Take a positive finite Radon measure~$\mu$ in $\Rn$ with linear growth.
-Given $\ep>0$ consider the truncated scalar Riesz transform $R^i_\ep(\mu)$.
+Given $\ep>0$ consider the truncated scalar Riesz transform $R^i_\ep(\mu)$ of $\mu$ associated with the kernel $x_i/|x|^2$, as in section 2.
 Then we have (see in~\cite{mv} the argument for the Cauchy integral operator)

 $C$ being a positive constant depending only on $n$, and

 with